chef-boneyard/chef-web-docs-2016/includes_dsl_ohai/includes_dsl_ohai_method_shared_methods.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-A shared method defines behavior that may be used by more than one ``collect_data`` block, such as a data structure or a hash.
+A shared method defines behavior that may be used by more than one ``collect_data`` block, such as a data structure, a hash, or a mash.
 The syntax for a shared method is:

 .. code-block:: ruby